near/wallet-selector/example/README.md

 3. Tests: there are different kinds of tests for the frontend and backend.
 The backend code gets tested with the [asp] command for running the backend AssemblyScript tests, and [jest] for running frontend tests.
-You can run both of these at once with `yarn test`.
+You can run both of these at once with `npm run test`.

 Both contract and client-side code will auto-reload as you change source files.